 Wear a face covering

-Wearing a face covering protects you and your community by providing an additional physical barrier to coronavirus (COVID-19).
+You do not always need to wear a mask except on public transport and health related centres however, wearing a face covering protects you and your community by providing an additional physical barrier to coronavirus (COVID-19) and other forms of flu and colds.

 - Keep eating a balanced diet.